The Case for Diversification: The Importance of a Multi-Marketplace Ecommerce Strategy

 Why?
 We break our rationale down in the following sections.
 Keep reading to learn how you, as an Amazon Seller, can stay on top of the Amazon game while building your business.

 Lesson One: You need Amazon more than Amazon needs you

-The first lesson is that Amazon is a business in and of itself, and an extremely successful one at that.
+The first lesson is that Amazon is a business in and for itself and an extremely successful one at that.
 There are very few moves that Amazon can make that will negatively impact them or their bottom line.
 (Amazon, in fact, makes most of their money not from their ecommerce platform.)
-Merchants shouldn’t think of Amazon as their business partner but as the gatekeeper holding all the keys to your profit if your business chooses Amazon as its sole sales channel.
+Merchants shouldn’t think of Amazon as their business partner but as the gatekeeper holding all the keys to your profit if your business chooses Amazon as its sole seller marketplace.
 The hard truth is that Amazon does not need its merchants as much as some merchants need Amazon.

 Lesson Two: Amazon is out to build their retail business over yours

 The second lesson is that Amazon is carefully developing their own in-house brands — yet another point of pressure for external Merchants looking to compete on the platform.
 Those like VL OMNI who are watching Amazon closely have noted Amazon’s recent flurry in acquiring brands for their own private Amazon label.
 Currently, Amazon owns 139 private label brands and 435 exclusive brands.
 Amazon will continue to buy up brands it deems profitable, giving itself and not its Sellers the greatest advantage.